iest/derp/test/fixtures/Derp_meta_title.md

 URL: derp
 Title: Title set in meta

-# Title set in content
+# Title should be set in meta

 This is some derpy content